LibraryCarpentry/lc-spreadsheets/_episodes/02-common-mistakes.md

 ## Using bad null values {#null}

 **Example**: using -999, other numerical values, zero, or text to represent missing values.
+Whatever the reason, it’s a problem if unknown or missing data is recorded as -999, 999, or 0.
+Many statistical programs will not recognize that these are intended to represent missing (null) values.
+How these values are interpreted will depend on the software you use to analyze your data.

-**Solution**: Many statistical programs will not recognize that numeric values of null are indeed null.
-It will depend on the final application of your data and how you intend to analyse it, but it is essential to use a clearly defined and CONSISTENT null indicator.
-Blanks (most applications) and NA (for R) are good choices.
+**Solution**: A solution will depend on the final application of your data and how you intend to analyse it, but it is essential to use a clearly defined and CONSISTENT null indicator.
+Blank cells are the best choices for most applications; when working in R, `NA` may be an acceptable null value choice.

+There are many reasons that null values may be represented differently within a dataset.
+Sometimes confusing null values are automatically recorded from the measuring device.
+In that case, there’s not much you can do, but such inconsistencies can often be addressed in data cleaning with a tool like [OpenRefine](https://librarycarpentry.org/lc-open-refine/) before using or sharing the data.
+In other cases, null values may convey different reasons why the data is missing.
+It may be useful to capture these reasons, but if you use the same column it is effectively storing two pieces of information in one column.
+In such a case, it would be good to create a new column like `data_missing`, then to use that column to capture the reasons for missing data.

 | Null Values | Problems                                                                                                                                                                   | Compatibility         | Recommendation |
 |-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------|----------------|